Super-Protocol/docs/docs/developers/CLI_guides/configuring.md

 ## For offer providers

 This section is for offer providers only.
-If you are a regular user, skip it and go to the next section [Create a test order](/developers/cli_guides/configuring#create-a-test-order).
+If you are a regular user, skip it and go to the next section to create a test order.

 Offer providers need another copy of SPCTL configured for their Action Account.
 If you completed all the necessary steps in the [Providers and Offers](/developers/cli_guides/providers_offers) guide, you should have a configuration file created automatically in your Provider Tools directory.
 Its name looks like this: